Zedpaixd/Zedpaixd/README.md

 Hello there, I'm Armand / Alex.

 There are quite a few things I could say about myself, however, let's keep it short for now.
-  - I'm currently a year 2 student for my Bachelor's in Computer Science
+  - I'm currently a year 2 student for my Bachelor's in Computer Science.
   - My preferred language is Python however I can get behind anything else sort of easily.
-  - I much prefer Back-end to Front-end
+  - I much prefer Back-end to Front-end.
-  - Github is where I post most of my finished codes, most of my work in progresses are on private
+  - Most of my Work In Progresses are on private.
+  - Open to collaborate anytime.
-  - I'm open to any sort of questions so feel free to ask anything at any point
+  - I'm also open to any sort of questions so feel free to reach out and ask anything at any point.

 ### Contact:
   - Discord: Planta#9305